-In this post, we will explain how to use the data from custom labels in asset intelligence to create custom reports.
+This post will explain how to use the data from custom labels in asset intelligence to create custom reports.
 Before starting the reports, make sure the custom labels are set in your environment from how to maximize the use of custom views in Asset Intelligence.

-Configuration Manager 2012 came with a couple of Asset Intelligence reports but nothing special based on the custom labels.
-The only useful report is Software 12A | Software titles with a specific custom label defined.
+Configuration Manager came with some Asset Intelligence reports but nothing special based on the custom labels.
+The only helpful report is Software 12A | Software titles with a specific custom label defined.

 sccm 2012 custom reports